Gera1313/note-taker/README.md

 ## Installation

+Have Node.js
+Insall npm

 ## Links

-[Repository](https://github.com/Gera1313/11-notes)
+This is my repository [Repository](https://github.com/Gera1313/11-notes)

+However, have not uploaded to Heroku yet becuase I have not finished the project.

 ## Credits

 [Learn Express JS In 35 Minutes](https://youtu.be/SccSCuHhOw0)

 Would like to thank my classmates and work colleagues for the guidance.